ilyavf/tx-builder/notes-on-monadic-composition.md

   return state
 }
 ```
-\- this is a pure function that's intended to update state property based on some parameter input.
+\- this is a pure function that's intended to update state's property based on some parameter input.

-Now lets make another pure function that changes the state in some way
+Now lets make another pure function that changes the state in some way, e.g. adds a new property with a value:
 ```js
 function addNewProp (state, newPropValue) {
   state.newProp = newPropValue